hdni/user-styles/README.md

 * Give the style a name and paste the contents of the user style you want to install.

 ## Notes
-* 4chan Glint is meant to be used with [Seaweed's fork of 4chan X v3](https://github.com/seaweedchan/4chan-x).
+* 4chan v3 is meant to be used with [Seaweed's fork of 4chan X v3](https://github.com/seaweedchan/4chan-x).
 My 4chan settings are included; if something doesn't work or doesn't look right, it's most likely because I don't use it.
 * Both 4chan Ribbon and Clean are only compatible with 4chan X v2.
 * The AnandTech user style is made to suit my usage of the site, it may be incomplete or unsatisfying for you.